cloudmesh-community/hid-sp18-709/project-paper/report.md

 to complete tasks in the most efficient way.
 It is dynamic and adapts based on the available resources and current demands.

-In order to set up a Docker Swarm, there needs to be direct access to each machine that will be used as a node (an instance of Docker that will be part of the swarm).
-In order to set up the nodes, the docker must be independently installed and configured on each machine.
-Then, each machine must be added to the swarm, allowing it to communicate or interact with the other nodes.

-This processes not only requires human resources (technicians working on installation and configuration) but also demands these actions be repeated manually on each individual node or manager.
-While this can be done virtually, it still requires individual attention in the setup of each machine.
-In order to optimize the setup of Docker Swarms, CloudMesh could be utilized to centralize installation and configuration of every node and manager.

 #### Inside Docker